soumyaDghosh/brave-browser-snap/README.md

-This is the snap for Brave browser.
+This is the snap package for Brave browser.

-Install using `sudo snap install brave`.
+`sudo snap install brave`

 More details at [brave.com/linux](https://brave.com/linux)